TransformationToolContest/TransformationToolContest.github.io/content/cfc.md

 **Phase 3**: Call for solutions (next edition of TTC).
 All those who like to participate in the contest will be asked to choose one or more case studies, take their favorite transformation tool and submit their solutions.
-A separate call for solutions will be distributed **in the next TTC edition**, after the cases have been selected.
+A separate call for solutions will be distributed after the cases have been selected.
 A solution consists both of a technical short paper describing the solution and of accompanying software artifacts in a Git repository (usually a clone of the repository provided for the case).
 For a solution to be eligible for